SuperTux/supertux/CODINGSTYLE.md

 Files should always end with `/* EOF */` and a newline or a similar marker approprimate for the given language.

-Use one file per class.
+Aim for one file per class, small helper classes in the same file are ok.

 ## Repository Structure